 With 15% of its land dedicated to Open Space, Westminster is no stranger to conservation.
 The WLF is proud to support initiatives that strengthen conservation efforts within Westminster, help to preserve and utilize Open Space in appropriate ways, and educate and train the environmental stewards of tomorrow.

 Funding goal: $13,750

 We are partnering with the Broomfield-Westminster Open Space Foundation and The Academy to restore the Victory Garden at Metzger Farm.
 This project is an integral step in connecting kids and communities to nature.
 The Academy has committed to a full-time agriculture staff member, who will incorporate the garden work into students curricula (k-12) and all maintenance and planting will be completed by the students. in addition to connecting kids to nature, which is proven to have long-term benefits to children both physically and developmentally, other goals of the project include contributions to local food banks and workshops for the public.
-This project will begin in Q1 2021 and we still have $8750 to raise.
+This project started this spring (2021) and we still have $3750 to raise.
 See below for where and how to donate to support this project or contact us at [email protected] Click here for an article on the return of Victory Gardens across the country.

 Equine Therapy Program at The Ranch Open Space*

 *This project is currently on hold due to issues caused by Covid-19; we do anticipate a return to this project in the future, although the current timeframe is unknown.